hadashiA/VitalRouter/website/docs/extensions/mruby/intro.md

 The mruby extension is a completely separate package.

-Starting with version 2, we have migrated from VitalRouter.MRubyCS to [MRubyCS](https://github.com/hadashiA/MRubyCS), a pure C# implementation.
+Starting with version 2, we have migrated to [ChibiRuby](https://github.com/hadashiA/ChibiRuby) (formerly MRubyCS), a pure C# implementation.

 Up to the Version 1 series, it depended on libmruby native bindings and was limited to certain platforms.
 Starting with version 2, any platform where C# runs is supported.